Extending and Applying Automated HERMES Software Publication Workflows: Preliminary evaluation

 \section{Preliminary evaluation}

 After describing the concept for automated software publication workflows~\cite{concept-paper}, gathering requirements, and implementing a proof-of-concept version of \texttt{hermes}, we took some first steps to evaluate these early outcomes.
-Specifically, we wanted to test
+Specifically, we wanted to test the feasibility of the HERMES workflow concept for developers of research software as its users (\qref{rq-concept-implementation}) and the practical extensibility of the \texttt{hermes} package (\qref{rq-extensibility}), and identify key areas for improvement of the \texttt{hermes} package and its documentation for both, users and plugin developers (\qref{rq-improvement}).